xmlking/micro-starter-kit/docs/istio.md

 > assume you already have `helm` cli installed and activated on your k8s with `helm init`

-1. Enter the following commands to download Istio:
+## Enter the following commands to download Istio

 ```bash
 # Download and unpack Istio